 Cobalt Strike does use staging in its user-driven attacks.
-These are most of the items under Attacks -> Packages and Attacks -> Web Drive-by.
+These are most of the items under Payloads and Attackss.
 The stagers used in these places depend on the payload paired with the attack.
 For example, the HTTP Beacon has an HTTP stager.
 The DNS Beacon has a DNS TXT record stager.
 Not all payloads have stager options.
 Payloads with no stager cannot be delivered with these attack options.